SaitcanCkr/214001004/README.md

 # personnelInformationsystem
- The project was developed using the C# programming language.
+ The project was developed using the C# and MySQL  languages.